Anuj1308/Path-Finding-Algorithm-visualisation/README.md

 Reset: Clear the grid and try different setups.
 ## Algorithms
 ### 1. A* (A-Star) Algorithm
 The A* algorithm is a heuristic search algorithm that combines the benefits of Dijkstra's algorithm and greedy best-first search.
-It uses a heuristic function to guide the search, often leading to the shortest path.
+It uses a heuristic function to guide the search, often leading to the shortest path.<br>
     i.
-Heuristic: Uses the Manhattan distance for estimating the cost. ii.
+Heuristic: Uses the Manhattan distance for estimating the cost.<br>
+    ii.
 Optimality: Guarantees the shortest path.
     iii.
 Best suited for: Cases where you want an efficient and accurate shortest path.
 ### 2. Dijkstra's Algorithm